ledwards9378/zbroker/README.md

 - Large raw data files are ignored by Git (see `.gitignore`).
 - Processed outputs are reproducible from the pipeline.
 ```

----

-👉 Copy this into your `README.md`, commit, and push.
-When you refresh your GitHub repo, it’ll render beautifully at the bottom of the page.

-Do you want me to also draft a **Kanban-style task list** (Phase 1 → Phase 2 → Phase 3) that you can paste into GitHub Projects or Issues to track your progress?